Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic01/assignment01_pandas_uci_adult_solution.md

 float((data["native-country"] == "Germany").sum()) / data.shape[0]
 ```

 **4-5.
-What are mean value and standard deviation of the age of those who receive more than 50K per year (*salary* feature) and those who receive less than 50K per year? **
+What are the mean value and standard deviation of the age of those who receive more than 50K per year (*salary* feature) and those who receive less than 50K per year? **

 ```{code-cell} ipython3